brunoclbr/EngineeringAI/README.md

-# **Deep Learning Projects**
+# **Engineering AI**
-Welcome to my repository, where I document my journey as a **Machine Learning Engineer** exploring the diverse applications of **Deep Learning** in engineering and science.
-Originally "only" a mechanical engineer, I've adapted to the modern world necessities of what it means to be a mechanical engineer.
+Welcome to my repository, where I document my journey as a **Machine Learning Engineer** exploring the diverse applications of **Deep Learning/AI** in engineering and science.
+Originally "only" a mechanical engineer, I've adapted to the modern-world necessities of what it means to be a mechanical engineer.
 The flexibility & knowledge gained during university, backed by my working experience, has taught me how to **identify**, **adapt**, and **learn** possible applications of ML in the vast world of engineering.

-Over the past five years, I’ve worked on various projects utilizing different architectures, models & constantly learning and refining my approach to real-world AI challenges.
+Over the past five years, I’ve worked on various projects utilizing different architectures & models, while constantly learning and refining my approach to real-world AI challenges.

 Let's get in touch on LinkedIn! https://www.linkedin.com/in/bruno-copa-a034311b4/

-## **Project Overview**
+## **Projects Overview**
 ### **1. Artificial Neural Networks (ANNs) - Fuel Property Prediction**
 📂 **Location:** `Dense_networks/`
 This was my first deep learning project, where I **predicted fuel properties** based on their **chemical structure** and **thermodynamic conditions**.
 The main challenge was **feature engineering**, particularly segmenting thermodynamic states effectively to **prevent information leakage** from training to validation sets.